Angélica Rivera

-Angélica Rivera Hurtado ([aŋˈxelika riˈβeɾa]; born 2 August 1969) is a Mexican singer, model and telenovela actress who, as the wife of Former President Enrique Peña Nieto, was the First Lady of Mexico from 2012 to 2018.
+Angélica Rivera Hurtado ([aŋˈxelika riˈβeɾa]; born 2 August 1969) is a Mexican actress who served as the first lady of Mexico from 2012 to 2018, as the second wife of Enrique Peña Nieto, the 64th president of Mexico.

-Rivera's work as an actress has included Alcanzar una estrella II (1991), La Dueña (1995), Ángela (1998), Sin Pecado Concebido (2001), Mariana de la Noche (2003) and Tequila De Maguey (2007), as well as the soap opera Destilando Amor (2007), responsible for her current nickname "La Gaviota" (English: The Seagull).
-As a singer she was a member of the short-lived fictional teen group Muñecos de Papel.
+Rivera gained recognition as a television actress, starring in several telenovelas throughout the 1990s and 2000s.
+Her credits include Alcanzar una estrella II (1991), La dueña (1995), Ángela (1998), Sin pecado concebido (2001), Mariana de la noche (2003), and Destilando amor (2007), a role that earned her the nickname "La Gaviota" ("The Seagull").
+She was also part of the short-lived fictional pop group Muñecos de papel.

+In 2010, she married Peña Nieto, and held first lady of the State of Mexico from 2010 to 2011, when her husband was governor.
+As first lady, she presided over the Advisory Council of the National System for Integral Family Development (DIF).

 Early life

 Rivera was born in the neighborhood of Azcapotzalco, Mexico City and she is the daughter of Manuel Rivera Ruiz, a doctor, and María Eugenia Hurtado Escalante.
 She has five sisters and a brother.
 When actress Verónica Castro was filming near where Rivera lived as a young woman, they met and Castro suggested her to compete in "The Face of the Herald", a contest Rivera won in 1987.